sukster/ESXi-Lab/Ansible/Provisioner/readme.txt

   version: 2
   ethernets:
     eth0:
-      dhcp4: false
+      dhcp4: true
-      addresses: [10.10.10.253/24]
+      gateway4: 10.10.10.254
     eth1:
       dhcp4: true

-Note: eth0 is on "VM Network" and eth1 is on "HostOnly Network"
+Note: eth0 is on "VM Network" and eth1 is on "HostOnly Network".
+Also make sure to include the gateway4 parameter which refers to the default gateway

 3. Review the default route being added under roles/ubuntu/tasks/main.yml and change it if needed or uncomment it